joelhawksley/identity/talks/2022-breaking-up-with-the-bundle/outline.md

 Intro
   We have some lofty goals ahead of us at GitHub
   We want GitHub to look and interact differently
-  Pit of failure
-  Fragility vs. confidence
-  So how do we climb out of the pit?
-  I'm going to share mostly things that didn't work

-  CSS Still Sucks - Greg Raiz who even wants the cascade?
-If we got rid of it things would be better append only CSS
   Global variables are bad, don’t hold CSS to standards we use for other code hard to split up CSS and serve only what is needed bundle cache broken by many deploys